How to Choose the Right SSL Certificate for Your Needs

 2. Number of Domains and Subdomains

-- If you manage multiple subdomains, a Wildcard SSL certificate is a cost-effective solution.
-For multiple domains, consider a Multi-Domain SSL certificate.
+- For multiple domains, consider a Multi-Domain SSL certificate.

 3. Level of Trust Required